Reiki in Kerrville

 Expanding Reiki Volunteer Opportunities

 Marking another first in 2017, the HHU and a number of my First and Second Degree students volunteered for the privilege of sharing Reiki at STVHCS for national Nurses Week.
 Invited to return the following year, we shared 30-minute sessions with thirty nurses over a two-day period.
 These dedicated, hard working STVHCS staff members continue to recognize the value of Reiki as a relaxing therapy, often finding physical relief as well during their brief sessions.
+It is now the privilege of the HHU to be available annually for this special event.

 Since 2013, I’ve volunteered Reiki to the Wounded Warrior families coming to Kerrville to enjoy the many wonderful aspects of the Hill Country during a fun five-day event offered through Operation Second Chance and organized by local a Veteran.
 Some of these Wounded Warriors do not suffer from physical disabilities yet we recognize that their emotional wounds are deeply-experienced challenges.
 And of course their spouses (and children) bear these wounds as well.